boki747/boki747/README.md

 - 👋 Hi, I’m @boki747
 - 👀 I’m interested in ... restoring old HiFi products like amps and turntables
 - 🌱 I’m currently learning ...
-Jupyterlab, Linux Ubuntu, Owon vds1022i handling
+Jupyterlab, Linux Ubuntu, Owon vds1022i handling in jupyterlab
 - 💞️ I’m looking to collaborate on ... measurement technique for audio gear
 - 📫 How to reach me ... boxy74@gmx.de